Sage-Bionetworks-Challenges/cnb-tools/docs/user-guide/contributing.md

 4. **Branch off `main` and develop your contribution**

-    Ensure `develop` is up-to-date in your local dev, then create a new feature branch.
-We recommend prefixing the new branch name with either `bug` or `feat` — depending on what you're working on — followed by its GH tracking number:
+    Ensure `main` is up-to-date in your local dev, then create a new feature branch.
+We recommend prefixing the new branch name with either `bug` or `feat` — depending on what you're working on - followed by its GitHub tracking number:

     ```
     git checkout main && git pull
     git checkout -b <feat/bug-123> main
+    ```

+    If there is not an associating GitHub ticket, use a concise descriptive title, like:

+    ```
+    feat-add_submission_module
+    bug-fix_readme_typos
     ```

 5. **Document your changes**